-An important social environmental factor to consider is culture.
-Cultural psychology research on cognition has demonstrated cultural differences in aspects of perception and attention.
+Are the underlying mechanisms of social attention that generate the cueing effect the same everywhere?
+Research on cognition has demonstrated cultural differences in aspects of perception and attention.
 It is well established, for example, that East Asians have been shown to pay more attention to and remember more details of background and contextual information, relative to North Americans (Chua, Boland, & Nisbett, 2005; Masuda & Nisbett, 2001; Masuda & Nisbett, 2006; Nisbett, Peng, Choi, & Norenzayan, 2001).
 These attention differences are also found in social contexts, where social information (e.g., faces in the background) has been shown to influence East Asians’ overall appraisals of social scenes to a greater extent than North Americans (Masuda et al., 2008).
-Cohen, Sasaki, et al. (2017) demonstrated that the extent to which cueing effects from a central, foreground face (but surrounded by background faces) is elicited depended on cultural background.
+A recent study demonstrated that the extent to which cueing effects from a central, foreground face surrounded by background faces is elicited depended on cultural background (Cohen et al., 2017).
 Although both East Asians and Americans, when background gazes were cued in a different direction than the foreground gaze, experienced cueing effects from the foreground gaze when the SOA was 200 ms, East Asian participants experienced interference from the incongruent background gazes, interrupting the automatic reflexive orienting from the foreground gaze, but only during a relatively late SOA (600 ms SOA) within the automatic cueing interval period.
-Cohen, Sasaki et al., (2017) proposed that culture, among other social environmental factors, can calibrate social attention mechanisms to highlight things in the environment that are valued in the cultural and social context in which these mechanisms develop.
+It was proposed that culture, among other social environmental factors, can calibrate social attention mechanisms to highlight social cues in the environment that are valued in the cultural and social context in which these mechanisms develop.
 East Asian culture emphasizes attending to relationships and the social context, and developing a sense of self rooted in interdependence with close others, compared to North American culture emphasizing an independent sense of self (Markus & Kitayama, 1991).
-This may explain why East Asians have joint attention mechanisms that allow relevant social context information (i.e., background gazes, as it is part of the broader social environment) to penetrate otherwise automatic reflexive orienting to central, foreground gazes.
+These aspects of East Asian culture may shape the development of joint attention mechanisms, calibrating them to attend broadly to social context information (i.e., background gazes, as it is part of the broader social environment).

-Despite East Asians being more interdependent than North Americans, cultural psychology research on independence and interdependence suggest that these systems of self-construal (and related thinking patterns) co-exist to varying levels in individuals of all cultural contexts that may be emphasized more or less in different social domains or activated by specific social cues.
+Despite East Asians being more interdependent than North Americans, research on independence and interdependence suggest that these systems of self-construal (and related thinking patterns) co-exist to varying levels in individuals of all cultural contexts that may be emphasized more or less in different social domains or activated by specific social cues.
 For example, priming American participants (who are thought to be independent) to think of themselves as interdependent made them more attentive to changes made in the background than those who were primed with thinking of themselves as independent (Choi, Connor, Wason & Kahan, 2016).
 There is also evidence that priming affects attention shifting by allowing concepts that are stored in a semantic network to be more easily accessible and activate related cognitive mechanisms associated with processing that concept.
 For example, priming participants of “God” and “Devil” related words activated spatial processing related to direction such that “God” related words shifted attention upwards, and “Devil” related words shifted attention downwards (Chasteen, Burdzy, & Pratt, 2010).
 Priming has also been shown to penetrate the automatic cueing interval for joint attention.
 Participants that were primed with a low subjective sense of social power had stronger cueing effects than those primed with high social power at 200 ms SOA (Cui, Zhang & Geng, 2014), suggesting that priming can quickly activate feelings of low social power that lead to prioritizing others’ (relatively higher status) gaze cues.